jpcprojects/jpcprojects.github.io/_posts/2023/2023-09-09-cloudflare_catchall_address.md

 5 **Choose an Action**: In the Action drop-down menu, you can specify what should be done with the emails that hit the Catch-All net.
 Depending on your preferences and needs, you can choose different actions.
 Refer to [Cloudflare's documentation](https://developers.cloudflare.com/email-routing/setup/email-routing-addresses/) for more detailed information on available email rule actions.

 6 **Save Your Settings**: Don't forget to save your changes.
 Look for the "Save" button or a similar option, and click it to confirm your configuration.
+Allow 15-20 minutes for syncronization.

 That's it!
 You've successfully enabled Catch-All Email Configuration in Cloudflare.
 Now, even if someone makes a minor typo when sending emails to your domain, you can rest assured that these messages will still find their way to your inbox.